mskf3000/Tutorials-and-Cheat-Sheets/Postfix - How to clean up the clientmqueue Spool Directory.md

 ***

-<sup>*Postfix - How to clean up the “clientmqueue” Spool Directory (c) by Jack Szwergold.
+<sup>*Postfix - How to clean up the clientmqueue Spool Directory (c) by Jack Szwergold.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>